eoumenwa/Dare.ioProjects/PROJECT 13: Ansible Dynamic Assignments (Include) and Community Roles.md

 To test this, you can update inventory for each environment and run Ansible against each environment.

 ### Summary

-In this project, I learnt how to deploy and configure UAT Web Servers using Ansible imports and roles!
+In this project, I was able to learn and practice how to use Ansible configuration management tool to prepare UAT environment for Tooling web solution.

 ### References